 However, if you are really tight on space, pick a weighted blanket that fits your bed size whether it’s a twin, queen or king.

 The larger sized Queen & King blankets are designed for use as bedspreads.
 Also, many adults who toss & turn find that a Queen-sized weighted blanket is ideal -- as they can ‘shift around’ until it feels right.
+To be aware of all nuances, we recommend you our article about the best way to sleep with a weighted blanket.

-Also, if you buy according to body size - rather than bed size - you’re less likely to find your weighted blanket in a heap on the floor.
+If you buy according to body size - rather than bed size - you’re less likely to find your weighted blanket in a heap on the floor.
 Gravity does have an effect on a weighted blanket, after all, and a too large blanket can be a heap on the floor by morning!